grnet/e-science/orka-0.1.0/README.md

     --use_hadoop_image="name of a hadoop image.
 Overrides image value" (Default value=HadoopImage)

-###Using the --use_hadoop_image argument creates faster the Hadoop cluster.
-This happens because the image it will use for the VMs is a specially created ~okeanos VM image with Java and YARN installed.
+**Using the --use_hadoop_image argument creates faster the Hadoop cluster.This happens because the image it will use for the VMs is a specially created ~okeanos VM image with Java and YARN installed.**

 example for create cluster with default optionals (not hadoop_image):